TheMatjaz/matjaz.it/content/post/2016-07-09-hugo-power-user-reasons-to-choose-hugo.md

 +++
 aliases      = []
 categories   = ["Blog"]
 date         = "2016-07-09T09:22:24+02:00"
 description  = "I tried Hugo before and had a great time.
 After some more tweaking I moved my blog from Wordpress to Hugo for a variety of reasons.
 Some are security, speed, customizability and content control.
-Here I start a series about my steps on empowering my blog the static way." draft = false highlight = false slug = "hugo-power-user-reasons-to-choose-hugo" tags = ["Hugo Power User", "Blog", "Hugo", "Wordpress", "Design"] title = "#HugoPowerUser: reasons to choose Hugo" type = "post" weight = 0
+Here I start a series about my steps on empowering my blog the static way." draft        = false highlight    = false lastmod      = "2016-07-26T01:07:23+02:00" slug         = "hugo-power-user-reasons-to-choose-hugo" tags         = ["Hugo Power User", "Blog", "Hugo", "Wordpress", "Design"] title        = "#HugoPowerUser: reasons to choose Hugo" type         = "post" weight       = 0

 +++